pydanny/pydanny-event-notes/PyCodeConf2011/python_slow_if_wrong.rst

 12. C + valgrind
 13. jython

-* Written in C but Git runs really, really slow
+* Many it commands run in about 2x the time of C hello world.
+* This is not good for Git
+* Slow speed hurts user experience

 .pyc rocks
 ==========